 4.5: Tools of Cognitive Neuroscience – Brain imaging, PET and MRI

 Many imaging technologies can capture detailed inner images of the brain.
 In the 1970s, the development of computerized tomography (CT) scans allowed non-invasive imaging of the living brain using X-rays.
-CT scans are rarely used today for purely research purposes due to the radiation exposure and relatively low image resolution.
+CT scans are rarely used today for research purposes due to radiation exposure and relatively low image resolution.

 Positron Emission Tomography (PET) scans are a powerful way to image brain activation (as opposed to brain structure).
 The PET scanner detects a radioactive substance that is injected into the bloodstream of the participant just before or while they perform a task (e.g., adding numbers).
 Because active neuron populations require metabolites, more blood flows into active regions bringing with it more radioactive substances.
 PET scanners detect the injected radioactive substance in specific brain regions, allowing researchers to infer that those areas were active during the task.
 PET scans are not common in biopsych research because they require the ability to work with radioactive materials and expose subjects to low-levels of radiation.
 However, PET is a powerful tool that provides the unique capability of identifying the distribution of particular molecules, like neurotransmitters or receptors, in the brain.